Anxiety Treatment Program in Mission Viejo, CA

 At Anchored Healing Center, family involvement is a vital part of the recovery process.
 We provide regular clinical updates so loved ones stay informed about progress and treatment goals, along with family therapy sessions to strengthen communication and establish healthy boundaries.
 We also include families in aftercare planning to ensure a smooth transition into continued outpatient care.
 Our goal is to help loved ones feel informed, prepared, and confidently supported every step of the way.

-Anxiety disorders are the most common category of mental health conditions, affecting approximately 40 million U.S. adults each year.
-Despite their prevalence, these disorders encompass a diverse range of presentations, from the persistent worry of generalized anxiety disorder to the sudden terror of panic attacks, from the social paralysis of social anxiety to the intrusive fears of specific phobias.
+Anxiety disorders are the most common mental health condition in the United States, affecting approximately 40 million adults each year.
+Yet despite how widespread they are, anxiety disorders vary enormously — from the relentless, low-grade worry of generalized anxiety disorder to the sudden, overwhelming terror of a panic attack; from the social paralysis of social anxiety disorder to the grip of specific phobias that narrow daily life to an exhausting series of workarounds.

 Common Symptoms of Anxiety